 Insider Insights #4: Brand Purpose

-Born + Raised’s very own Mark Vincent talks us through the power of brand purpose.
+Born + Raised’s very own Mark Vincent talks us through the power of brand purpose and how a focus can help you to appeal to a growing segment of consumers.

 [00:00:07] So, yeah, I’m going to be talking about brand purpose, which I think is quite a relevant topic, at this point in time with everything that’s going on with Covid-19 and things like Extinction Rebellion and Black Lives Matter.
 There’s a lot of pressure on brands to comment on these activities and movements.
 And I think brand purpose is a really useful tool for brands in sharing their opinion and actually having some kind of impact on the world.
 So, I also think it’s a little controversial as well, I’ve read quite a lot about people who are quite sceptical about brand purpose, saying that actually they don’t think it has any impact on profit and also from the consumer point of view, that actually it’s not very authentic – brands using purpose just to make money – they don’t really care about those causes.
 So I’m going to kind of address a few of those comments as we go through.
 So I’m going to start with talking through what brand purpose is and why it’s important and then run through some examples where brands have activated their purpose really well, and then also some examples of where brands have slightly missed the mark, and what we can learn from that.
 And then finally, I’m going to talk through how you can bring purpose to life.
 So, starting off with the big question, ‘what is brand purpose?’, so, quite simply, it’s just the reason your brand exists aside from making money.